 Matrices are rectangular arrays of numbers arranged in rows and columns.
-To understand matrices fast, focus on four things: size, common matrix types, which operations are defined, and what the determinant tells you when the matrix is square.
+To get moving fast, four things carry most of the weight: the size of a matrix, the common types, which operations are defined, and what the determinant tells you when the matrix is square.
+A matrix can organize data, but in early linear algebra it also represents a rule that transforms vectors.
+You mostly need to know how size controls the rules.

-The size of a matrix is written as rows by columns.
+Size is written as rows by columns.
 For example,

 [210435]\begin{bmatrix} 2 & 1 & 0 \\ 4 & -3 & 5 \end{bmatrix}